NoNameLmao/NoNameLmao/specs.md

-# 💡 digital devices and their specs
+I # 💡 digital devices and their specs

 a list of what things i have and what their specs are